CryptoAI-Jedi/CryptoAI-Jedi/README.md

 </div>

 ---
-*Built with ❤️ for the Solana ecosystem.
+*Built with ❤️ for blockchain, AI & securing the Solana ecosystem.
 Last updated: Dec 2025*